 - Bible Study

-Lillian Balmer leads a Monday afternoon Bible study at 1:00 in the Christian Life Center.
+The Lillian Balmer Hearts of Joy Bible Study meets on Monday afternoons at 1:00 in the Christian Life Center.
 There is no homework and everyone is invited!
 This group studies straight from the Bible!

 Community Reconciliation Ministry (CRM)

 If you have a disagreement weighing on your heart, if you have reached an impasse, if you are unable to see the light at the end of the tunnel, CUMC would like to offer hope.
 A way to get to the heart of the matter and restore peace in a way that glorifies God in your life is available.